Skip to main content

 Identity Headers (Inbound)

-These headers arrive on requests from a user’s client (or an upstream SIS API caller) to your service.
+These headers arrive on requests from a user’s client (or an upstream SIS API caller) to your service, and carry the user’s Stamped Mandate.

 X-Sumvin-Pint-Token